-- 9. As noted in the May 2010 report while the FOR incorporated some of the examiners' recommended actions with regard to risk, timing of verification, failure to satisfactorily complete customer due diligence (CDD) and retrospective CDD on existing customers, the following recommended actions remain outstanding; - a.
+10. As noted in the May 2010 report while the FOR incorporated some of the examiners' recommended actions with regard to risk, timing of verification, failure to satisfactorily complete customer due diligence (CDD) and retrospective CDD on existing customers, the following deficiencies remain outstanding;

+- a.
 No requirement for information on provisions regulating the power to bind a legal person or arrangement as set out in criterion E.C.
 5.4(b). - b.
 Provision for the application of reduced or simplified CDD measures do not fully comply with criterion E.C.
-5.9

-- c.
+5.9 - c.
 The requirement for financial institutions to verify the identity of the customer and beneficial owner before or during the course of establishing a business relationship or conducting transactions for occasional customers as set out in criterion 5.13 is not addressed. - d.
 No provision to allow financial institutions except for insurance companies to complete verification of the identity of the customer and beneficial owner following the establishment of a business relationship. - e.
 The requirement under E.C.
 5.16 concerning the termination of a business relationship already commenced and to consider making a suspicious report on the basis of failure to satisfactorily complete CDD measures is not addressed. - f.
 No requirement for financial institutions or listed businesses to perform enhanced due diligence for higher risk categories of customers, business relationships or transactions as stated in criterion E.C.5.8 - g.
-No prohibition against simplified CDD measures whenever there is suspicion of money laundering or terrorist financing or specific higher risk scenarios as required under criterion 5.11 - 10.
-The situation as regards the compliance of this recommendations remains as noted in the May 2010 report.
+No prohibition against simplified CDD measures whenever there is suspicion of money laundering or terrorist financing or specific higher risk scenarios as required under criterion 5.11 - 11.
+With regard to the lack of requirement for financial institutions to verify the identity of the customer and beneficial owner before or during the course of establishing a business relationship or conducting transactions for occasional customers, the authorities have cited regulations 15, 16 and 17 of the FOR which set out specific information and documentation requirements for individuals, corporate entities and trust fiduciaries for identification and verification of identity.
+As set out in regulation 15, these procedures are to be carried out on initiating a business relationship or transaction which would address the deficiency. - 12.
+In relation to the lack of a requirement for the termination of a business relationship already commenced and to consider making a suspicious report on the basis of failure to satisfactorily complete CDD, the authorities have referred to regulation 18 of the FOR.
+This regulation stipulates that where at any time a financial institution or listed business is in doubt about the veracity of any information previously given by a customer, due diligence procedures should be performed and where such information cannot be verified, the business relationship should be terminated and the submission of a suspicious report should be considered.
+This measure deals with the deficiency. - 13.
+With regard to the absence of a requirement for financial institutions or listed businesses to perform enhanced due diligence for higher risk categories of customers, business relationships or transactions, the authorities have referred to section 12 of the Central Bank AML/CFT Guidelines which require financial institutions to apply enhanced CDD measures to higher risk categories of customers, business relationships and transactions.
+While this addresses the deficiency above it is only applicable to those financial institutions under the supervision of the Central Bank and does not include listed businesses.
+As such, this deficiency is partially outstanding.